jdeguire/buildPic32Clang/README.md

     Clone the full histories of the git repos accessed by this script.
 This can be useful for development or if you want to archive the fully history of repositories.
 The default is to do only shallow clones such that no prior history is cloned.
+- `--skip-existing`
+    Set this to skip clones of repos that already exist in the working area instead of raising an exception.
 - `--enable-lto`
     Enable Link Time Optimization when building LLVM.
 The default is to have LTO disabled.
 - `--single-stage`